CBICA/FigureGenerator/README.md

 **Note**: This can be used with vertical orientation as well, by passing `-axisrow False` to the command.

-4. Horizontal screenshot of multiple images:
+4. Horizontal screenshot of multiple images with **mask-based bounding**:
 ```powershell
 python ./figure_generator \
 -images C:/input/subject_001_flair.nii.gz,C:/input/subject_001_t1ce.nii.gz,C:/input/subject_001_t1.nii.gz,C:/input/subject_001_t2.nii.gz \